- The wheel pose is also known as Chakrasana, Full Wheel Pose, back bridge, Upward Bow Pose, and Urdhva Dhanurasana.

 - Try to straighten your arms as you lift your head off the floor.

-- Also, make sure that your feet and knees are parallel in line.
+- Also, make sure that your feet and knees are similar in line.

-- When you feel like your chest has reached a specific level then try to straighten your legs slowly.
+- When you feel your chest has reached a specific level, try to straighten your legs slowly.

 - Finally, to release the pose.
 You need to tuck your chin towards your chest and lower your chest towards the mat slowly.

 - Try doing the wheel pose in the set of three.
-If you feel three sets as overwhelming then you can mix the pose with Bridge Pose and 2 sets of Wheel pose.
+If you feel three groups are overwhelming, you can mix the pose with Bridge Pose and 2 sets of Wheel pose.

 Wheel Pose Benefits –